windley/CS462-Event-Edition/project/Lab4.md

 # Driver's Guild

 As you can see, the Driver's Guild is an organization that has it's own event network.
-- The guild subscribes to flowershops so that it sees **rfq:delivery_ready** events.
+- The guild subscribes to flower shops so that it sees **rfq:delivery_ready** events
-- The drivers subscribe to the guild so that they see any **rfq:delivery_ready** events.
+- The drivers subscribe to the guild so that they see any **rfq:delivery_ready** events
 - The guild will maintain a universal identifier for each driver

-In addition, flowershops will signal a **delivery:picked-up** event to the guild when the delivery is picked up.
+In addition, flower shops will signal a **delivery:picked_up** event to the guild when the delivery is picked up.
 The event will need to include the driver identifier.

-Drivers will signal a **delivery:complete** event to the guild and the flowershop when they have finished a delivery.
+Drivers will signal a **delivery:complete** event to the guild _and_ the flower shop when they have finished a delivery.

 The guild will maintain a ranking of delivery drivers based on performance.

-When the guild receives a **rfq:delivery_ready** event from a flowershop it raises that event to the top three drivers based on performance (you can dummy up the data for testing purposes).
+When the guild receives a **rfq:delivery_ready** event from a flower shop, it raises that event to the top three drivers based on performance (you can dummy up the data for testing purposes).

 *Exercise:* determine the event attributes for the new events introduced above.